Hoale2908/hoale2908.github.io/_posts/2025-01-27-working-with-time-series.md

 ___

 This competition was concluded on Jan 31, 2025.
-I stood at 2025/2723 on the public leaderboard with 0.33670 RSME.
-Though it was not a fantastic result, it marked the second competition that I actively participated on Kaggle and helped me focus on learning how to work with time series.
+I stood at 2025/2723 on the public leaderboard with 0.33670 MAPE.
+Although it was not a fantastic result, it marked the second competition that I actively participated on Kaggle and helped me learn how to work with time series.

 Cheers to courage and new knowledge! 🍻